EPetreska/full-stack-nft-marketplace/README.md

-# A full stack NFT Marketplace on Etherium with Polygon, Solidity, IPFS, Next.js, Hardhat, and Ethers.js.
+# A full stack NFT Marketplace on Ethereum with Polygon, Solidity, IPFS, Next.js, Hardhat, and Ethers.js.

 Decentralized Arts and Sciences (DAS) is a digital marketplace where academics can promote and sell their accomplishments as NFTs.
 Users can create a profile including a profile picture and a short bio, and they can mint and list NFTs for sale.
 Users can also buy and collect NFTs.
 Buyers pay 1% transaction fee.
 The marketplace includes sample NFTs for demonstration.